Goats and sheep insurance liability vet

 2. Pasture theft insurance

-3. Business interruption insurance for breeding operations
+3. Loss of income insurance for breeding businesses

 4. Cover for property damage to rented stables or pastures